cybercongress/go-cyber/docs/cyberd.md

 -  50 000 000 000 000 CYB as drop for all ATOM stakeholders
 - 100 000 000 000 000 CYB for top 80% ETH holders by stake excluding contracts
 -  50 000 000 000 000 CYB for pre-genesis contributors in ATOMs
-- 100 000 000 000 000 CYB for THK holders at Genesis
+- 100 000 000 000 000 CYB for THC holders at Genesis
 - 100 000 000 000 000 CYB under multisig managed by cyberCongress for manual distribution after Game of Thrones for ATOM donors
-- 100 000 000 000 000 CYB under multisig managed by cyberCongress for manual distribution after Game of Thrones for those who stake THK until the end of cyber•Auction
+- 100 000 000 000 000 CYB under multisig managed by cyberCongress for manual distribution after Game of Thrones for those who stake THC until the end of cyber•Auction
-- 500 000 000 000 000 CYB under multisig managed by cyberCongress for manual distributions during cyber•Auction for those who stake THK until the end of cyber•Auction
+- 500 000 000 000 000 CYB under multisig managed by cyberCongress for manual distributions during cyber•Auction for those who stake THC until the end of cyber•Auction

 Game of Thrones - is a game between ATOM and ETH holders for being the greatest.
 As a result of 21 day auction after Genesis every community earn 10% of CYB.
 In order to make the game run smoothly we concisely adding arbitrage opportunity in the form of significant discount to ATOM holders, because the system needs provably professional validators and delegators at the beginning and basically for free.